Back to California

 Lanterman-Petris-Short Act

-A California law that outlines procedures for the involuntary commitment and treatment of people with mental disorders who may be dangerous to themselves or others.
+A California law that deals with the involuntary treatment of people with mental disorders who are dangerous to themselves or others.

 Limits and Unknowns